 After mastering the body of knowledge defined in the major field, students take a written qualifying (preliminary) examination covering this knowledge.
-Students must have been formally admitted to the Ph.D. program or admitted subject to completion of the M.S. degree by the end of the guarter following the guarter in which the examination is given.
-The examination must be taken within the first two calendar vears from the time of admission to the Ph.D. program.
-Students must be registered during the guarter in which the examination is given and be in good academic standing (minimum GPA of 3.25).
+Students must have been formally admitted to the Ph.D. program or admitted subject to completion of the M.S. degree by the end of the term following the term in which the examination is given.
+The examination must be taken within the first two calendar years from the time of admission into the Ph.D. program.
+Students must be registered during the term in which the examination is given and be in good academic standing (minimum GPA of 3.25).
 The student's major field proposal must be completed prior to taking the examination.
 Students may not take an examination more than twice.
 Students in an ad hoc major field must pass a written qualifying examination that is approximately equivalent in scope, length, and level to the written qualifying examination for an established major field.

-After passing the written qualifying examination, students take the University Oral Qualifying Examination within four calendar years from the time of admission to the Ph.D. program.
+After passing the written qualifying examination, students take the University Oral Qualifying Examination within four calendar years from the time of admission into the Ph.D. program.
 The nature and content of the examination are at the discretion of the doctoral committee but include a review of the dissertation prospectus and may include a broad inquiry into the student's preparation for research.

 Note: Doctoral Committees.
 A doctoral committee consists of a minimum of four members.
-Three members, including the chair, are "inside" members and must hold appointments at UCLA in the student's major department in HSSEAS.
-The "outside" member must be a UCLA faculty member outside the student's major department.
+Three members, including the chair, are "inside" members and must hold appointments in the Mechanical and Aerospace Engineering Department at UCLA.
+The "outside" member must be a UCLA faculty member outside the Mechanical and Aerospace Engineering Department.